When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 After all, a list helps us in the simplest way to know why we decide to take a certain action.

-Keeping this in mind I'm going ahead with a list of top best careers courses available in India, which would help you to make good use of your passion.
+Keeping this in mind I'm going ahead with a list of top best career courses available in India, which would help you to make good use of your passion.

 I have broadly divided the courses into the following sections: